 Did You Know? ~ When it comes to the proper disposal of unwanted, unused, and expired household medicines, the laws…Read More

-October 24, 2020, 10AM-2PM ~ The DEA’s National Prescription Drug Take-Back Day is a biannual event hosted nationwide to provide the…Read More
+April 24, 2021, 10AM-2PM ~ The DEA’s National Prescription Drug Take-Back Day is a biannual event hosted nationwide to provide…Read More